opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 For more information about these techniques, see the [OpenSearch documentation](https://opensearch.org/docs/latest/search-plugins/searching-data/paginate/).

-This blog focuses on using the `from` and `size` parameters with the new `pagination_depth` parameter in hybrid queries.
+This blog post focuses on using the `from` and `size` parameters with the new `pagination_depth` parameter in hybrid queries.

 ## How pagination_depth works